Entanglement scaling for $\lambda\phi_2^4$: Fitting Procedure

 \section{Fitting Procedure}

 We plot the four rescaled observables $\xi$, $\phi$, $\tilde{\phi}^3$ and $S$ versus the rescaled parameter $\Delta^{-1/\nu}(\alpha-\alpha_c)$ (see eq. \ref{eq:doublecollapse}), and optimize the average orthogonal distance from those data points to a fit function.
-The practical details of this are straightforward and presented in Appendix \ref{apendix:scalingfunctionfit}.
-Note that we explicitly imposed that $\tilde{\phi}^3$ has the same scaling function (up to a global factor) as $\phi$, since both correspond to the same operator in the continuum.
+The practical details of this are straightforward and presented in the supplemental material.

 Our goal is to optimize the corrections (eqs. (\ref{eq:alphacorr}) and \ref{eq:Ocorr})) discussed in the previous section, and use the $\lambda>0.001$ data to extrapolate to $\lambda=0$.
 There is, however, a clear danger of including too many corrections that will over-optimize the fit for $\lambda\in[0.001,0.1]$, leading to a bad extrapolation $\lambda\to 0$.
 Conversely, the same thing can happen if not enough corrections are included.
-To remedy this, we perform all our fits, with various combinations of corrections included, taking into account all but the smallest $\lambda$ data, indicated in Fig. \ref{fig:dataset}, allowing us to see which fits permit extrapolation to smaller $\lambda$.
-Specifically, our criterion for labeling a certain set of corrections as 'good' is that they give a smaller average out-of-sample error (defined as the orthogonal distance to the optimized test-function) than in-sample, for all observables simultaneously.
-This extremely non-trivial demand can be made because all the corrections are supposed to become smaller for small $\lambda$, it thus stands to reason that the small $\lambda$ data perform best in the collapse, for a reasonable set of corrections.
+To remedy this, we perform all our fits, with various combinations of corrections included, using all but the smallest $\lambda$ data, indicated in Fig. \ref{fig:dataset}, allowing us to see which fits permit extrapolation to smaller $\lambda$.
+Specifically, our criterion for a 'good' set of corrections is that they give a smaller average out-of-sample error than in-sample, for all observables simultaneously.